POLITEHNICA UNIVERSITY OF BUCHAREST

 I know an American entrepreneur who went to Poland to open a PCB design bureau.
 He found painters and architects for hire, but not many engineers; he was very pleased to find many electronic engineers here in Romania.
 But are all engineers qualified to be great PCB designers?

-Year ago, I held a position in an EMS company where projects were analysed before sending them to be produced on the assembly lines.
+Years ago, I held a position in an EMS company where projects were analyzed before sending them to be produced on the assembly lines.
 We found that even some of the best and most innovative circuits could not be manufactured.
 Why?
 Because the PCB designer, an electronic engineer, was not acquainted with the fabrication process.
-He had no idea about technological requirements necessary for electronic production.
+He had no idea about the technological requirements necessary for electronic production.